Immigrant Justice Leadership Academy

 The Learning Labs includes trainings from experts in clinic management, as well as intentional spaces for peer-learning and the relationship building necessary for ethical, effective, and sustainable programs.
 Organizations will leave the Learning Labs with tools and a concrete plan to establish an immigration legal clinic.

 The next series of Learning Labs are set to take place in Spring of 2026.
-Apply using the link below.
+Applications are now closed.

 Funding for the IJLA Learning Labs is provided by the Illinois Department of Human Services, Office of Welcoming Centers for Refugee and Immigrant Services.